User Guide / Using Your Assessment Results

 - Insight Alerts refer to any changes to the underlying Human and Environmental Health characteristics for your Collections or chemicals of interest.

-SciveraLENS generates Alerts every 24 hours to make sure you get Alerts as soon as possible so you can save time and better manage your chemicals.
+SciveraLENS generates alerts every 24 hours so you can save time and better manage your chemicals.

 You can also filter your Alerts by clicking on the funnel icon in the top right of your screen by: